Topical Vitamin C for Skin Aging

 Consistency in Use: Consistency is key for seeing results with vitamin C. It should ideally be used regularly as part of a skincare routine rather than sporadically.

-Does vitamin C serum bleach skin
+Does vitamin C serum bleach skin?

+No, it won't bleach skin tone or cause weird white spots, which can happen with chemical skin lighteners.
 But, with regular use, a fresh, potent vitamin C serum can help lighten brown spots, sun spots and age spots.

-Vitamin C is more potent, but can be more irritating if you have sensitive skin.
+How does its lightning ability match vitamin B3 – niacinamide?
+Vitamin C is more potent but can be more irritating if you have sensitive skin.

 How does vitamin C compare to vitamin B3 niacinamide to brighten skin?

 Both vitamin C and niacinamide are known for their ability to address skin discoloration and even out skin tone, but they work in different ways and have unique strengths.
+Comparing the two, while both vitamin C and niacinamide have skin-lightening properties, but they target different steps in the melanin production process.

 See how niacinamide works to brighten skin, is the effect permanent, how long does it take, and how much to use.